About the Medicare reforms

 Medicare Part D cap of $2,000

-Beginning January 1, 2025, people with Part D plans through traditional Medicare and Medicare Advantage plans with prescription drug coverage won’t pay more than $2,000 * over the calendar year in out-of-pocket costs for their prescription medications.
-All prescription medications covered by Part D plans are included under this cap, including deductibles, copayments, and coinsurance for covered drugs.
+Beginning January 1, 2025, people with Part D plans through traditional Medicare and Medicare Advantage plans with prescription drug coverage won’t pay more than $2,000 over the calendar year in out-of-pocket costs for their prescription medications.
+All prescription medications, including specialty medications, covered by Part D plans are included under this cap, including deductibles, copayments, and coinsurance for covered drugs.

+The cap applies to all Medicare beneficiaries with Part D prescription drug coverage, regardless of income level.
 The new cap will help all people enrolled in a Medicare Part D plan by placing a limit on what they will pay each year for their prescription drugs.
-The cap will especially help those who have high out-of-pocket medication costs and do not qualify for the federal Extra Help program.
+The cap will be especially helpful for those who have high out-of-pocket medication costs and do not qualify for the federal Extra Help program.

 After 2025, the Part D cap will increase each year.